Tears in the Fence Issue 76

 We aim to provide a forum for lively writing and debate.
 Poetry can be of any length.
 Single spaced.
 Fiction can be short – up to 100 words, or long – up to 3,500.
 We publish short prose poems, flash fiction and creative non-fiction.
 We publish a wide range of reviews and essays on recent books and anthologies that are scholarly, that is to say, informed, critical and aware without being poorly written and full of jargon.
 We also publish conversation pieces with poets.
 Enquiries welcome with interview suggestions.

 All work must not have been previously published, either in print or online.
-We are able to accept single spaced submissions sent by email with an accompanying attachment in Word or rtf, and by post to Tears in the Fence, Portman Lodge, Durweston, Blandford Forum, Dorset DT11 0QA.
+We are able to accept single spaced submissions sent by email with an accompanying attachment in Word or rtf, and by post to Tears in the Fence, The Flats, Durweston Mill, Mill Lane, Durweston, Blandford Forum, Dorset DT11 0QD.
+Please do not send in a PDF.
 We write to contributors as soon as a decision is made.
-As Tears in the Fence receives more than 150 poems every week, we cannot consider more than 6 poems per poet per issue.
+As Tears in the Fence receives more than 300 poems every week, and sometimes more, we cannot consider more than 6 poems per submission.
+There is no need to include more than six poems.
+Please remember to include your name at the end of each submission to aid filing.
+We read poems and not names.
+Please include a two line biographical note if you have not submitted before and a picture of yourself.
+This is for our Instagram page if you get accepted for publication.

 Please have a look at the About page and From The Current Issue to gauge what type of work we accept.